bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-17-newsletter.md

-- **Transaction fees increasing:** for transactions targeting confirmation within 12 blocks or sooner, [recommended fees][] have risen up to 3x compared to this time next week.
+- **Transaction fees increasing:** for transactions targeting confirmation within 12 blocks or sooner, [recommended fees][] have risen up to 3x compared to this time last week.
 Nodes with default settings still have plenty of room in their mempools, so the trend could quickly reverse itself.
 It's recommended to be careful making cheap consolidation transactions until feerates drop again or unless you can